git-afsantos/haros/README.md

 Current Status
 --------------

-HAROS is being developed, as of early 2017.
+HAROS is being developed, as of May 2017.
 It is undergoing some substantial changes, compared to its original version, so I ask for your comprehension regarding bugs and a lack of documentation.
 Do not hesitate, however, to provide your feedback.